Slut-shaming: Among Black women

-Though slut-shaming affects women from different racial, cultural, and economic backgrounds, black women are disproportionately affected by the act of slut-shaming.
-This can be attributed to both misogynoir and historical myths, which have worked together in dictating much of the public perception of black women.
-Due to these biases, black women must stand against more prejudice based on an often false perception of their sexual activity.
-Furthermore, it is also true that women from low-income backgrounds are at greater risk of being slut-shamed.
+Though slut-shaming affects women from different racial, cultural, and economic backgrounds, Black women are disproportionately affected by the act of slut-shaming.
+This can be attributed to both misogynoir and historical myths, which have worked together in dictating much of the public perception of Black women.
+Due to these biases, Black women must stand against more prejudice based on an often false perception of their sexual activity.
+Furthermore, women from low-income backgrounds are at greater risk of being slut-shamed.
 Black women experience financial disenfranchisement in comparison to their white peers which in turn adds to the unbalanced nature of the slut-shaming they experience.

-Myths about black women were established and cultivated during the time of slavery and onward to further oppress black women and justify committing acts of rape and sexual assault against them.
-One of the myths popularized was the myth of the hyper-sexual black woman or the Jezebel.
-This myth, also known as, the myth of promiscuity, popularized the idea that black women were inherently more sexually charged and deviant than their white counterparts.
+Myths about Black women were established and cultivated during the time of slavery and onward to further oppress Black women and justify committing acts of rape and sexual assault against them.
+One of the myths popularized was the myth of the hyper-sexual Black woman or the Jezebel.
+This myth, also known as, the myth of promiscuity, popularized the idea that Black women were inherently more sexually charged and deviant than their white counterparts.
 Black women were determined by the Western world to have a wild, promiscuous nature and immoral, loose, and impure practices and values.
-This myth was then used as a justification for violating black women with no consequence.
+This myth was then used as a justification for violating Black women with no consequence.

-Furthermore, black women were forced into sexualized positions regularly, for instance during slave actions they were forcefully stripped of all clothes, and required to be paraded around for the masses, nude.
-These same involuntary actions would then be spun and used by white society in order to shame black women and reinforce the ideas created by the myth of promiscuity.
+Furthermore, Black women were forced into sexualized positions regularly, for instance during slave actions they were forcefully stripped of all clothes, and required to be paraded around for the masses, nude.
+These same involuntary actions would then be spun and used by white society in order to shame Black women and reinforce the ideas created by the myth of promiscuity.
 This historical projection of insatiable desire onto Black women is widely recognized as the "Jezebel" stereotype, which was culturally deployed to justify sexual violence against them and deny them feminine respectability.
-This forceful sexualization of black women only furthered the ideologies prescribed to them by white society in a process of dehumanization and shaming that would be continued throughout history in new, inventive ways.
+This forceful sexualization of Black women only furthered the ideologies prescribed to them by white society in a process of dehumanization and shaming that would be continued throughout history in new, inventive ways.